Ultimate Guide to the Cradle Mountain Summit Walk (including the best viewpoints)

 Famous for the rustic boatshed nestled alongside the water’s edge, Dove Lake is arguably the most famous place to visit in Cradle Mountain.

-The national park runs a free shuttle service to Dove Lake that departs from the Cradle Mountain Visitors Centre every 15 minutes.
+The national park runs a shuttle service to Dove Lake that departs from the Cradle Mountain Visitors Centre every 15 minutes.
 Try to make the first bus so that you’re not pressed for time later in the day.

 Pro tip: There is also a walking trail starting from Ronny Creek car park that leads to Dove Lake.
 If you’re looking for a longer walk and different landscapes, there is the option to start your hike from there.
 But this will add an extra hour or two to your total time.
 And with a tough summit ahead of you, I recommend that you start at Dove Lake instead.